 " by Foreigner was the runner-up.
 When "Physical" did finally fall, it was replaced at #1 by "I Can't Go For That (No Can Do)

 " by Hall & Oates.
 The #2 song that week: "Waiting For A Girl Like You" for the 10th consecutive week.

 A few radio stations in conservative communities (including Salt Lake City, Utah) refused to play this song because of its veiled sexual content.
 This just added to the song's popularity and didn't hurt Olivia's reputation as one of the least offensive women in music.

-After this was released, Newton-John appeared on a US TV special called Olivia Newton-John: Let's Get Physical, which featured this and other songs from her album, along with little skits where we got to know her better.
-Olivia did a great job of using her acting talents to promote her music, and these TV specials got a huge audience in the days when there weren't a lot of viewing options.
+After this song was released, Newton-John appeared on a US TV special called Olivia Newton-John: Let's Get Physical, which featured this and other songs from her album, along with little skits where we got to know her better.
+Olivia did a great job of using her acting talents to promote her music.
+These TV specials got a huge audience in the days when there weren't a lot of viewing options.